George W. Della: Biography

-In 1939, Governor Herbert R. O'Conor appointed Della to the Maryland Senate as the Senator from Baltimore's 6th district.
+In 1939, then Governor of Maryland Herbert R. O'Conor appointed Della to the Maryland Senate as the Senator from then Baltimore's old 6th district.
 He served in a variety of leadership roles, including as Chair of the Insurance and Loans Committee and the Judicial Proceedings Committee.
-Della was elected to serve as President of the Maryland Senate in 1951, and continued in that role until 1955.
-In 1959, he was again elected President, a position which he did not relinquish again until his retirement in 1963.
-Following his retirement, Della was hired as a lobbyist in 1967 by the Baltimore Gas and Electric Company, now Constellation Energy.
-He continued to play a role in Maryland politics, most prominently as a delegate to the state constitutional convention in 1967.
+After 12 years, Della was elected to serve as President of the Maryland Senate in 1951, and continued in that role for four years until 1955.
+Four years later in 1959, he was again elected President, a position which he did not relinquish again until his retirement after this second period of four years in 1963.

+Following his retirement, Della was hired as a lobbyist in 1967 by the Baltimore Gas and Electric Company, (now Constellation Energy, part of the larger regional utility conglomerate Exelon).

+He continued to play a role in Maryland politics, most prominently as a delegate to the called state constitutional convention in 1967 to present a revised fifth Maryland state constitution to replace the fourth and current Constitution of Maryland of 1867 (which was defeated, but many of its provisions were enacted by the early 1970s under Governor Marvin Mandel).

 Della retired in 1985, and died in 1990.
-His son George W. Della, Jr. followed in his father's footsteps, winning election as a Senator from Baltimore's 47th district in 1983 and remaining Senator in a redistricted 46th district in 2003 until his primary defeat in September 2010.
+His son George W. Della, Jr. followed in his father's footsteps, winning election as a Senator from Baltimore's 47th district in 1983 and remaining state Senator in a redistricted 46th district in 2003 until his Democratic Party primary defeat after 28 years in the upper chamber at the Maryland State House in September 2010.